 - 6. Gallos ID, Shehmar M, Thangaratinam S, et al. Oral progestogens vs levonorgestrel-releasing intrauterine system for endometrial hyperplasia: a systematic review and metaanalysis.
 Am J Obstet Gynecol 2010;203:547.

-- 9. Chlebowski RT, Hendrix SL, Langer RD, et al. Influence of Estrogen Plus Progestin on Breast Cancer and Mammography in Healthy Postmenopausal Women: The Women's Health Initiative Randomized Trial.
+- 9. a. b.
+Chlebowski RT, Hendrix SL, Langer RD, et al. Influence of Estrogen Plus Progestin on Breast Cancer and Mammography in Healthy Postmenopausal Women: The Women's Health Initiative Randomized Trial.
 JAMA 2003;289:3243-53.

-- 10. Rossouw JE, Anderson GL, Prentice RL, et al. The Writing Group for the Women's Health Initiative Investigators.
+- 10. a. b. c. d. e. f. g. h.
+Rossouw JE, Anderson GL, Prentice RL, et al. The Writing Group for the Women's Health Initiative Investigators.
 Risks and benefits of estrogen plus progestin in healthy postmenopausal women: principal results From the Women's Health Initiative randomized controlled trial.
 JAMA 2002;288:321-333.